 I am a former grade four teacher, National Board Certified Teacher, curriculum developer, and adjunct professor.
 I have years of experience working with kids through adults.
-As a teacher, I developed and executed multi-grade projects with colleagues.
-In one project, students in grade 4, 6, and 12 worked together to write their own myths which were performed in a reader’s theater and published in a book for students and their families.
-In another, students in grade 4, 6, and 12 worked together to create a field guide to a local sea-side park.
 I am highly skilled at working with students of all ages and will adjust my programs to meet the specific needs of your school or library.

 (Many standards will be touched on during this program, but the primary focus will be CCSS.ELA-LITERACY.CCRA.W.8)